tari-labs/tari-university/nft-landscape-1/PITCHME.md

 ## **Ticketing**

-The main objective of using non-fungible tokens in the event ticketing industry is to a decentralise the industry, allowing ticketing applications and promoters to automatically sell tickets for other events and gain commission for doing so.
+The main objective of using non-fungible tokens in the event ticketing industry is to decentralise the industry, allowing ticketing applications and promoters to automatically sell tickets for other events and gain commission for doing so.
 This enables event organisers to reach a wider audience.

 ---